 These days, many hosts include packages that have containers for Java servlets already installed on the server with enough processing power to run Java extremely well.
 Getting started with hosting a Java application is also easy and can be done in a matter of minutes.

-In this guide, we break down what Java hosting is, how it is used, what you will need, our experts’ favorite features, and the cost of hosting Java-based applications.
+In this guide, we break down what a Java hosting plan is, how it is used, what you will need, our experts’ favorite features, and the cost of hosting a Java web application.

 1. What Is Java Web Hosting?

 A Java web hosting service just means that the server you’re leasing from your web hosting provider has both your Java web server and Java servlet installed.